dabruhce/react-redux-saga-graphcool-auth0/README.md

 The auth0 AWS delegate token can allow users a personal slice of AWS S3 storage to upload files.
 For the simplest use case of something like S3 storage graph.cool has a file API that could be used instead.
 So I took this concept out to avoid making the example overly complex.
 AWS creds and passing them out to various social identities should be handled with care so this was removed.

-Original has some other features, mostly expressing permissions, subscriptions, & relationships "friends/likes/etc".
+Original has some other features, mostly on graphcool permissions, subscriptions, & relationships "friends/likes/etc".

+Redux tools work.

 # clone the repo
 * git clone https://github.com/tkntobfrk/react-redux-saga-graphcool-auth0.git